-KARI improved Kienyeji was bred by the Kenya Agricultural Research Institute(KARI), now known as Kenya Agricultural and Livestock Research Institute (KARLO) at their research center in Naivasha, with collaboration with researchers from Egerton University, Njoro.
+KARI improved Kienyeji was bred by the Kenya Agricultural Research Institute(KARI), now known as Kenya Agricultural and Livestock Research Institute (KARLO) at their research centre in Naivasha, in collaboration with researchers from Egerton University, Njoro.

-Research and Breeding of the KARI improved Kienyeji started in 2002, where breeders at the KARI research center wanted to come up with an improved chicken breed that had the characteristics of indigenous chicken, gains weight faster and matures fast.
+Research and Breeding of the KARI improved Kienyeji started in 2002, when breeders at the KARI research centre wanted to come up with an improved chicken breed that had the characteristics of indigenous chicken, gains weight faster and matures fast.

 KALRO then perfected the breed over 7 more years and KARLO improved Kienyeji was launched into the market in 2012.

 Kari Improved Kienyeji is 100% indigenous chicken.
 It was not a product of crossing indigenous breeds with exotic breeds but a result of breeding different indigenous parents with good characteristics.